apereo/cas/docs/cas-server-documentation/release_notes/RC7.md

 ### Attribute-based SSO Participation

-A new [single sign-on participation policy](../services/Configuring-Service-SSO-Policy.html) is now available that can control SSO participation on a per-application basis based on presence or absense of user attributes.
+A new [single sign-on participation policy](../services/Configuring-Service-SSO-Policy.html) is now available that can control SSO participation on a per-application basis based on presence or absence of user attributes.

+### Google Authenticator w/ Redis

+Support for [Google Authenticator backed by Redis](../mfa/GoogleAuthenticator-Authentication-Registration-Redis.html) is now reworked to remove a number of performance issues, all of which have had to do with redis `SCAN` operations and the use of wildcard in query patterns.
+Performance fixes alter the structure of records and keys and as a result are not backwards compatible.
+You will need to export existing records from redis and then import them back via CAS-provided facilities and dedicated endpoints.

 ## Other Stuff